Erp, Netherlands: People

 Henricus Herp was born in the early 15th century in Erp.
 He was an influential theological writer and his most famous work is Spieghel der Volcomenheit.
 He died in the late 15th century in Mechelen, Belgium.

-Anky van Grunsven was born January 2, 1968, in Erp and recently moved back.
-She is a Dutch dressage champion who won two gold medals in the 2000 and 2004 summer Olympics and four silver medals in the 1992, 1996 and 2000 summer Olympics.
+Dutch dressage champion Anky van Grunsven was born January 2, 1968, in Erp and recently moved back.
+She won two gold medals in the 2000 and 2004 summer Olympics and four silver medals in the 1992, 1996 and 2000 summer Olympics.